usc-ee250-fall2020/RIOT-EE250/examples/gnrc_networking/README.md

 interface (tap0 in this case).
 For an example that shows how to do so, see [here](https://gist.github.com/backenklee/dad5e80b764b3b3d0d3e).

+## Cleaning up the first example

+It is important that a developer clean up their workspace to prevent the accumulation of artifacts throughout their system.
+To remove the tap0 interface in the first example:

+     sudo ip link delete tap0

 ## Connecting two RIOT instances

 When using native (i.e. when you're trying this on your Linux machine), you first need to set up two tap devices and a bridge that connects them.
 This constitutes a virtual network that the RIOT instances can use to communicate.
+FYI: when you see relative paths in documentation, it assumes you are currently in the directory of the README so you should be executing this while in the folder that holds this README.

     ./../../dist/tools/tapsetup/tapsetup --create 2

+This command will create three virtual interfaces: tap0, tap1, and tapbr0 (make sure to clean this up if you need to rerun everything!).
 Then, make sure you've compiled the application by calling `make` and start the first RIOT instance by invoking `make term`.
-In the RIOT shell, get to know the IP address of this node:
+In the RIOT shell, get to know theIP address of this node:

     > ifconfig
     Iface  7   HWaddr: ce:f5:e1:c5:f7:5a